 Christmas Mission and Peace Offering

 The Christmas Mission and Peace Offering is a very unique opportunity to remember family or friends by making contributions in their names rather than sending Christmas cards or a casual gift.
-This year the offering is designated for CEPAD to provide water purification systems for individual homes in Nicaragua.
-Please return your envelopes no later than Monday, December 18th so we can list your gift in the Christmas Eve bulletin.
+This year the offering is designated for Relief for Florida Hurricane Victims.
+Please return your envelopes no later than Monday, December 17th so we can list your gift in the Christmas Eve bulletin.
 Acknowledgement cards will be available for you to send to that special person you are honoring – just stop by the Alternative Christmas Giving table to pick up an acknowledgement card (s).